-Why you are being contacted by Paladin Commercial Credit Debt Collection?
+The reason you are being contacted by Paladin Commercial Credit Debt Collection?

-Check if you really owe the money
+Establish if you owe the money

 It can prove almost impossible to get the debt collectors called off.
 Victims say they have suffered sleepless nights and been afraid to open their doors in case bailiffs turn up.